Harvey, Illinois: Government

 Harvey is in Illinois's 2nd congressional district.

 The city faces severe financial problems.
 From 2010 to 2013, it failed to fund its police and fire pensions, paying just $140 of $10.1 million required contributions.
 This problem has been reported in other Chicago suburbs with economic problems.
 Since 2007, Harvey has refused to audit its municipal finances as required by the state.
 The Securities and Exchange Commission alleges that during this time, there was "a scheme to divert bond proceeds for improper purposes."

 As of September 2014, some aldermen were concerned the city could soon be unable to make payroll.
-In 2017 the city was forced to pay almost $11 million in unpaid and underpaid pension fund contributions for the city's firefighters.
+In 2017, the city was forced to pay almost $11 million in unpaid and underpaid pension fund contributions for the city's firefighters.
 A panel of judges on the Illinois First District Appellate Court in Chicago determined that Harvey's mayor and city Council had improperly abused their discretionary powers for years.
 According to the Cook County Record, "The case had landed in Cook County court in 2010, when the Board of Trustees of the City of Harvey Firefighters’ Pension Fund first filed suit against the city of Harvey, alleging chronic underfunding of the pension fund, which managed pension money for 67 retired firefighters, had left the fund teetering on the verge of insolvency."

+Mayors of Harvey

 Education

 Harvey Public School District 152 operates public elementary schools in most of Harvey.
 A portion of Harvey is within the Posen-Robbins School District 143½.